Choose the Right Life Insurance Beneficiary: What You Need to Know

 Per Stirpes – “by the branch” is a designation that may be used if you named beneficiaries but also wanted the proceeds to go to the beneficiary’s heirs if the beneficiary died.

-Per Capita – “by the person” designation.
-An example would be if you had three beneficiaries on your policy.
-The beneficiaries would each receive 1/3 of the death benefit.
+Per Capita—”by the person” designation.
+For example, if you had three beneficiaries on your policy, each would receive 1/3 of the death benefit.
 If one of the beneficiaries died before the insured, the proceeds would be split between the two surviving beneficiaries.

 Another beneficiary designation that is rarely used is a tertiary beneficiary.
 A tertiary beneficiary could be set up to receive insurance proceeds if your primary and contingent were not alive to receive proceeds.